 Gabrielle Union & Dwayne Wade

-This basketball star and actress added onto their family when a Gestational Surrogate gave birth to their daughter in 2018.
+This basketball star and actress added to their family when a Gestational Surrogate gave birth to their daughter in 2018.
 Union told the media that she pursued surrogacy after finding it difficult to get pregnant.

 Neil Harris and David Burtka

 This gay couple used a Surrogate and an unnamed Egg Donor to add twins to their family.
 They named their children Gideon Scott and Harper Grace.
-It’s an example of a gestational surrogacy in which, the process used donor eggs and the Intended Parent’s sperm.
+It’s an example of gestational surrogacy in which, the process used donor eggs and the Intended Parent’s sperm.
 The procedure successfully produced two embryos for transferring into the Surrogate’s womb.